 Some undesirable quirks in Farm Service Agency (FSA) rules preclude planting of some vegetable and fruit crops on program crop ground.
 In making decisions to replant cotton to alternative crops producers should check how planting other crops may affect their compliance with government programs.
 These programs may dictate which alternative crops can be planted without losing base or benefits.
-Contact the Farm Service Agency (FSA) office serving your county for specific information regarding your farm.
+Contact the FSA office serving your county for specific information regarding your farm.
 Unfortunately, crop programs may render agronomically sound cropping practices untenable if it will hurt your base acreage, particularly for cotton.
-See FSA for details.